Desert Ridge Phoenix Real Estate Market Report — August 2026

 Retail, Dining & Entertainment

-Desert Ridge Marketplace (1.2 million square feet across 100-plus tenants), High Street (luxury mixed-use), and CityNorth combine to deliver one of the deepest retail and entertainment footprints inside any Phoenix master plan.
+Desert Ridge Marketplace (1.2 million square feet across 100 tenants), High Street (luxury mixed-use), and CityNorth combine to deliver one of the deepest retail and entertainment footprints inside any Phoenix master plan.
 Anchors include AMC Theater, Dave and Buster’s, Target, Macy’s, Total Wine, and a rotating set of chef-driven restaurants.
 Outdoor concerts, movie nights, holiday markets, and weekly farmers markets activate the central courtyard throughout the year.

 Parks, Trails & Outdoors